-The Company has previously, with its Q2 2021 filings, highlighted that there are 3.8 billion persons in the world currently who do not have access to the internet.
+The Company has previously highlighted that there are 3.8 billion persons in the world currently who do not have access to the internet.

 Recall that Clear Blue is currently focused on three markets: the solar off-grid streetlight market, the wireless cell phone market, and the satellite Wi-Fi market.
 The wireless cell phone market is currently the Company's largest growth opportunity.

-The global market for telecom tower power systems will grow from USD 3.9 billion in 2022 to USD 5.4 billion by 2027, at a 7.1% CAGR from 2022 to 2027.
+The global market for telecom tower power systems will grow from US\$3.9 billion in 2022 to US\$5.4 billion by 2027, at a 7.1% CAGR from 2022 to 2027.
 (Researchandmarkets.com)